ReSQueing Parallel and Private Stochastic Convex Optimization: Introduction

 In this paper, we obtain improved rates for private SCO in the following model, which is standard in the literature and restated in Problem~\ref{prob:sco_basic} in full generality.
 Symmetrically to the previous section, in the introduction, we only discuss the specialization of Problem~\ref{prob:sco_basic} with $L = R = 1$, where $L$ is a Lipschitz parameter and $R$ is a domain size bound.
 We assume there is a distribution $\dist$ over a population $\calS$, and we obtain independent samples $\{s_i\}_{i \in [n]} \sim \dist$.
 Every element $s \in \calS$ induces a $1$-Lipschitz convex function $f(\cdot; s)$, and the goal of SCO is to approximately optimize the population loss $\Fpop \defeq \E_{s \sim \dist}[f(\cdot; s)]$.
 The setting of Problem~\ref{prob:sco_basic} can be viewed as a specialization of Problem~\ref{prob:sco_gen} which is more compatible with the notion of DP, discussed in more detail in Section~\ref{ssec:privacy}.

 The cost of achieving approximate DP with privacy loss parameter $\epsdp$ (see Section~\ref{ssec:privacy} for definitions) has been studied by a long line of work, starting with \cite{BassilyST14}.
-The optimal error (i.e.\ excess population loss) given $n$ samples scales as (omitting logarithmic factors)
+The optimal error (i.e., excess population loss) given $n$ samples scales as (omitting logarithmic factors)

 with matching lower and upper bounds given by \cite{BassilyST14} and \cite{bftt19}, respectively.
-The $n^{-1/2}$ term is achieved (without privacy considerations) by simple one-pass SGD, i.e.\ treating sample gradients as unbiased for the population loss, and discarding samples after we query their gradients.
-Hence, the additional term $\sqrt d \cdot (n\epsdp)^{-1}$ can be viewed as the ``cost of privacy'' in SCO.
-Due to this, the moderately low-dimension regime $d \le n\epsdp^2$ is natural, as this is the setting where privacy comes at no asymptotic cost from the perspective of the bound \eqref{eq:opt_err_dp}.
+The $n^{-1/2}$ term is achieved (without privacy considerations) by simple one-pass SGD, i.e., treating sample gradients as unbiased for the population loss, and discarding samples after we query their gradients.
+Hence, the term $\sqrt d \cdot (n\epsdp)^{-1}$ can be viewed as the ``cost of privacy'' in SCO.
+Assuming that we have access to $n \ge d\epsdp^{-2}$ samples is then natural, as this is the setting where privacy comes at no asymptotic cost from the perspective of the bound \eqref{eq:opt_err_dp}.
 Moreover, many real-world problems in data analysis have low intrinsic dimension, meaning that the effective number of degrees of freedom in the optimization problem is much smaller than the ambient dimension \cite{sstt21, li2022does}, which can be captured via a dimension-reducing preprocessing step.
-For these reasons, we primarily focus on the moderate-dimensional regime in this work.
+For these reasons, we primarily focus on the regime when the number of samples $n$ is sufficiently large compared to $d$.

-An unfortunate property of private SCO algorithms achieving error \eqref{eq:opt_err_dp} is they all query substantially more than $n$ sample gradients without additional smoothness assumptions \cite{BassilyST14, bftt19, FKT20, bfgt20, AFKT21, KLL21}.
-For example, analyses of simple perturbed SGD variants result in query bounds of $\approx n^2$ \cite{bfgt20}.
-In fact, \cite{bfgt20} conjectured this quadratic complexity was necessary, which was disproven by \cite{AFKT21, KLL21}.
-The problem of obtaining the optimal error \eqref{eq:opt_err_dp} using $n$ gradient queries has been repeatedly highlighted as an important open problem by the private optimization community, as discussed in \cite{bfgt20, AFKT21, KLL21, AsiCJJS21} as well as the recent research overview \cite{Talwar22}.
+An unfortunate property of private SCO algorithms achieving error \eqref{eq:opt_err_dp} is they all query substantially more than $n$ sample gradients without additional smoothness assumptions \cite{BassilyST14, bftt19, FKT20, BFGT20, AFKT21, KLL21}, which can be viewed as a statistical-computational gap.
+For example, analyses of simple perturbed SGD variants result in query bounds of $\approx n^2$ \cite{BFGT20}.
+In fact, \cite{BFGT20} conjectured this quadratic complexity was necessary, which was disproven by \cite{AFKT21, KLL21}.
+The problem of obtaining the optimal error \eqref{eq:opt_err_dp} using $n$ gradient queries has been repeatedly highlighted as an important open problem by the private optimization community, as discussed in \cite{BFGT20, AFKT21, KLL21, AsiCJJS21} as well as the recent research overview \cite{Talwar22}.